jacoporepossi/competitions/README.md

 # Kaggle repository

-This repo contains the projects and codes of my Kaggle competitions
+This repo contains the projects and codes of my Kaggle competitions.